svenmarley/my-reads/README.md

 * Goto the projects subdirectory
 * Start the development server with `npm start`
 * Upon starting, the default browser will open, connecting to the npm server

+Logging: To change console logging levels, add a log= param to the URL.
+Options include:
+?log=[`error, warn, info, log, debug, trace, all, none`]

+`localhost:3000/?log=all`

+Logging defaults to `warn`.

 ## What You're Getting
 ```bash